MeTP/Calculator/README.md

 ```

 ## Installation
  For install use makefile.
-Type make, then make install
+Run make, then run make install

- For uninstall type make uninstall
+ For uninstall run make uninstall

  App name = calculator